 7.1 Scoring Documentation

 An application will not receive points for items where information is missing, incomplete or unclear.
+All applicants will have an opportunity to “cure” defects in their applications after initial review; however, responses must be received within 5 business days.

 Back-up documentation for scoring factors must be in the appropriate scoring Section and cannot be submitted after the Application Deadline.
 NHD staff may request clarification prior to awarding points.
 Applications do not need to include additional copies of the same information in different locations but instead can make a reference.